DEFRA/hapi-govuk-question-page/API.md

     - `suffix` - optional suffix for the text field.

 Some users may miss that the input already has a suffix or prefix, and enter a prefix or suffix into the input.
 Allow for this in your validation and do not show an error.

-## `CurrencyField` component
-Text field that follows the guidelines onf the [HMRC Currency](https://design.tax.service.gov.uk/hmrc-design-patterns/currency-input/) input pattern.

-The component allows the input of non-numerical characters such as `'£'` and `','`, but strips them out prior to validation.

-Input will be returned as a number with at most 2 decimal places.

-Has the same properties as a [TextField](#textfield-component).

-## `TelephoneNumberField` component
-Text field that follows the Telephone number pattern.
-Has the same properties as a [TextField](#textfield-component), with additional:
-  - `options`:
-    - `autocomplete` - boolean, when `true` will set the autocomplete attribute on so that users can easily add their own telephone number.

 ## `WarningText` component
 Text using the Warning Text component.